Stevenworick/Hackathon_Ostrum/Projet Hackathon/README.txt

 This project was produced by Ayoub Ammy-Driss, a student at ENSAE.
+An extension and improve of our Hackathon.
+Thank you Ayoub !
 The aim of this project was to reproduce and try to improve the results of the paper 'Implied volatility directional forecasting a machine learning approach'.
 This paper is available in this folder.

 The ml4pmt folder contains the .py files used during the course.